SinhaPrakhar38/SinhaPrakhar38/README.md

 <h3 align="center">This is Prakhar Sinha</h3>
 <h4 align="center"> I write code and drink Coffee</h4>

--🔭 I’m currently working on web development
+-🔭 I’m specialise in web development with a focus on ReactJS

 -🌱 I’m currently learning Data Structures And Algorithm from Love Babbar 450 -🤔 I’m looking for help with internships and building network